harness/developer-hub/docs/internal-developer-portal/get-started/how-to-track-adoption.md

 sidebar_label: Track Adoption
 ---

-We provide an out-of-the-box adoption dashboard to help you with tracking Harness IDP adoption inside your organization.
+We provide an out of the box adoption dashboard to help you with tracking Harness IDP adoption inside your organization.
 You can find this Dashboard under [Custom Dashboards](https://developer.harness.io/docs/category/harness-dashboards).

 ## Navigate to Dashboards